Vinpanda logovinpanda

 Check a VIN

-The term "car background check" is used interchangeably with "vehicle history report" or "VIN check."
+The terms “car background check,” “vehicle history report,” and “VIN check” are used interchangeably.
 The result is the same: a consolidated record of everything documented about that specific vehicle, identified by its 17-character VIN.

 Sellers don’t always disclose a vehicle’s full history, and a visual inspection won’t reveal a salvage title or an unpaid loan.
 A VIN-based background check is the only way to verify the documented record before you buy.